 Studies Used for Nutrient EMCs

-EMCs have not yet been determined for BayFilter, but will be referencing the following studies.
-Data from two monitored sites in North Carolina and one monitored site in Washington are available to determine the EMCs for BayFilter.
+EMCs have not yet been determined for BayFilter.
+Data from two monitored sites in North Carolina and one monitored site in Washington may be available to determine the EMCs for BayFilter but are in the process of evaluation.
 These studies were conducted in Huntersville, NC, Jacksonville, NC, and Woodinville, WA.